 Your administration is a signatory to the CEPT Recommendations

-If you have a CEPT Full license (covered by T/R 61-01) or a CEPT Novice license (covered by ECC-Rec.
-(05)06), you do not require a guest license.
+If you have a CEPT Full licence (covered by T/R 61-01) or a CEPT Novice licence (covered by ECC-Rec.
+(05)06), you do not require a guest licence.
 Foreign Radio Amateurs may operate on the same terms and conditions as the Dutch Radio Amateurs.

 Your administration is not a signatory to the CEPT Recommendations

-If your administration is not a signatory to the CEPT Recommendations, and you want to use radio amateur frequencies in the Netherlands, you can apply for a guest license by using the application form.
-Please include a certified copy of your valid national radio amateur license.
-The Dutch Authority for Digital Infrastructure will issue the license if the required level of knowledge to obtain the foreign license is equal to the required level of knowledge to obtain a Dutch license (Novice of Full).
-The license will be issued for 1 year.
+If your administration is not a signatory to the CEPT Recommendations, and you want to use radio amateur frequencies in the Netherlands, you can apply for a guest licence by using the application form.
+Please include a certified copy of your valid national radio amateur licence.
+The Dutch Authority for Digital Infrastructure will issue the licence if the required level of knowledge to obtain the foreign licence is equal to the required level of knowledge to obtain a Dutch licence (Novice of Full).
+The licence will be issued for 1 year.
 A fee will be charged.
 Foreign Radio Amateurs may operate on the same terms and conditions as the Dutch Radio Amateurs.

 Moving to the Netherlands